This article is in collaboration with Destination NSW in the lead-up to next month’s Australian Open of Surfing.

 Wattamolla lies in the above-mentioned Royal National Park.
 The lagoon stretches into the ocean, making for a sweet spot for a day of swimming, eating and, if you’re willing, jumping off some of the 8-metre ledges*.

 I’ve never been much of a hiker and I’ve always had low expectations for Australia’s hikes, perhaps because of the typically small elevation climb.
-I had the same low expectations before I started the hike to Pigeon Table Mountain and can gladly say the views at the top are nothing short of spectacular.
+I had the same low expectations before I started the hike to Pigeon House Mountain and can gladly say the views at the top are nothing short of spectacular.
 The return trip will take you about 3 hours (car-to-car), with the beginning of the track accessible via a 30-minute dirt road south of Ulladulla.

 Figure 8 Pool